WLRW

 WLRW (94.5 FM) is a radio station broadcasting a hot adult contemporary radio format.
-It is licensed to Champaign, Illinois, and serves Central Illinois.
+It is licensed to Champaign, Illinois, United States, and serves Central Illinois.
 The station is owned by Saga Communications, and operates as part of its Illini Radio Group.

 WLRW broadcasts using HD radio technology.
 An urban adult contemporary format airs on its HD2 digital subchannel, which is repeated on FM translator W250BL at 97.9 FM in Champaign-Urbana.